Simba-Avionic/gs_web_app/README.md

 # Mission Control App
 Responsible for displaying current state of a rocket and the whole ground segment system. <br>
-In a nutshell it dynamically creates instances of NodeHandler which are responsible for subscribing to single ROS topic, creating websocket to send data to frontend and finally creating thread to insert received data to InfluxDB.
+In a nutshell it dynamically creates instances of NodeHandler which are responsible for subscribing to single ROS topic, through websocket it sends data to frontend and finally creates thread to insert received data to InfluxDB.

-This NodeHandlers are populated based on **config.json** file.
+Those Node Handlers are populated based on `config.json` file.
+It's worth mentioning that messages related to rocket are send through *MAVLink protocol* and because of that they need to be parsed and copied into the `config.json` using `xml_to_json.py` script inside `mavlink` directory
-Single entry looks like this:
+Single entry of the `config.json` looks like this:

 ```json
 {